Trade Advice Document

 The law only applies to contracts between a consumer and a trader.

 A contract is a legally binding agreement between you and the trader.
 A contract is formed when you make an offer to buy, the trader accepts your offer, the price is agreed, and you both intend to make the contract legally binding.
 The rules of the contract are called 'terms', such as the price of the service or the type of service to be supplied, and those that are imposed by the law are referred to as your 'statutory rights'.
-Contracts can be written, spoken and even implied by conduct (so-called silent contracts, because no words are spoken and nothing is written down).
+Contracts can be written, spoken and even implied by conduct (sometimes called silent contracts because no words are spoken and nothing is written down).
 The 'Unfair terms in consumer contracts and notices' guide gives more information on how a contract is formed and when the terms of a contract may be unfair to you.

 WHICH CONTRACTS DOES THE LAW APPLY TO?